MarvNC/JP-Resources/readme.md

     1. The frequency is stored as one string.
 For example, with 青空文庫熟語, the frequency is "160 (5406)".
-        Only the first number (160) can be grabbed from this, and any numbers past this cannot be received without modifying the code.
+        Only the first number (160) can be grabbed from this, and any numbers past this *cannot be received* without hacking the code.
     2. The frequency is stored as multiple strings.
 For example with JPDB, the frequency for 読む is stored as "440" and "26189㋕" (with the latter turning into "21689").